thlorenz/v8-perf/compiler.md

   load/store operations (from/to explicit registers)
 - current stack frame is identified by stack pointer
 - program counter points to currently executed instruction in the bytecode
+- each bytecode handler tail-calls into the next bytecode handler (indirectly threaded interpreter)

 ## Collecting Feedback via ICs